jefflovejapan/ntsc-mtl/Scratchpad.md

             - compose the luma value from the scratch texture with the chroma ones from the work-in-progess texture
             - write the composition back to the WIP
 - Excited to try the IIR filter next
+- Making good progress on IIR but luma notch doesn't seem to be working.
+If it's not texture misuse what could it be?
+It's almost like nothing's happening at all.
+    - There's a real answer to this.
+It was on the tip of my tongue and then I forgot
+    - Oh right, not allocating threads etc.